DenisDvlp/Pets/README.md

 ### Common

 NamedPipe API is wrapped in a class **Pipe**.
 Structure **Packet** is presented as a transfer unit.
 It consists of _action_ and _data_ fields.
 The Common also contains functions of a general handling of this classes.
-In case when a trivial data tranfers **Packet** contains 'Data' action in the first field and _raw bytes of data_ in the second field.
-In case when a non-trivial data tranfers **Packet** contains 'Data' action in the first field and _size for the next transfer unit_ in the second field.
+In case when a trivial data tranfers **Packet** contains `Data` action in the first field and _raw bytes of data_ in the second field.
+In case when a non-trivial data tranfers **Packet** contains `Data` action in the first field and _size for the next transfer unit_ in the second field.
 Second transfer unit is not a **Packet**.
 It is a raw data of non-trivial object of size brought previously in **Packet**.
-In case when a client sends request to create a custom object **Packet** contains 'Request' action in the first field and _type of object_ in the second field.
+In case when a client sends request to create a custom object **Packet** contains `Request` action in the first field and _type of object_ in the second field.
 Non-trivial objects are serializable.

 ### Client